Hawaii

 - Beach: Malakawena Beach

-- Accommodation (2 nights): Aloha Boutique Hotel
+- Accommodation: Aloha Boutique Hotel

 - Lunch: Roots Alchemy